 Connecting the IMU’s and extension board

-Our current version of the brushless gimbal board that we sell now allows you to mount the Yaw axis board directly ontop of the main board as shown below
+Our older gimbal controller boards required you to mount the Yaw axis board directly ontop of the main board as shown below

 If you are using one of the older yaw extension boards, the connection diagram is below

 If you are not using the official kit sold by us (or another version of the board) the diagram will show you how to connect everything together.

 Solder the battery connector

 Most of the gimbal controllers you buy today include a battery connector.
 If its not included in the kit, but you can buy one here.
 You dont need to use the JST type connector, choose whatever type of connector is the same as the connector on your battery.
 Please look at the back of the board to indicate which terminal is positive and negative.
 You will see some small writing showing +Bat (positive red wire goes here) and GND (black ground wire goes here)

 Download the configuration software

 You will first need to download the latest SimpleBGC software from here - http://www.basecamelectronics.com/downloads/

 - You will need to download the SimpleBGC_GUI zip file which contains the software to configure and update the firmware on the board